NAME

 sending host.
 The default is yes.
 This only applies if api is

-set to network and broadcast is actually a multicast address.
+set to rtp and broadcast is actually a multicast address.

 multicast_ttl HOPS